arrayfire/arrayfire/docs/pages/vectorization.md

 [Numeric functions](\ref numeric_mat)                       | abs(), floor(), round(), min(), max(), etc.
 [Trigonometric functions](\ref trig_mat)                    | sin(), cos(), tan(), etc.

+Using the built in vectorized operations should be the first and preferred method of vectorizing any code written with Arrayfire.

 # GFOR: Parallel for-loops
 Another novel method of vectorization present in Arrayfire is the GFOR loop replacement construct.